-- To make the regulatory component of the overall agreement comprehensive; - As a model for other trade negotiations for how regulatory best practices have linkages to the same market liberalization goals that serve as the impetus for trade negotiations; and - To demonstrate a commitment from both the U.S. and the EU to go beyond any level of regulatory coherence or cooperation in current or in-process trade agreements.
+- To make the regulatory component of the overall agreement comprehensive. - As a model for other trade negotiations for how regulatory best practices have linkages to the same market liberalization goals that serve as the impetus for trade negotiations. - Demonstrate a commitment from both the US and EU to go beyond any level of regulatory coherence or cooperation in current or in-process trade agreements.